pnnl-predictive-phenomics/csc009-gem/README.md

 # CSC009

-Genome scale model of Curtobacterium.
+This is a Memote repository for a genome-scale metabolic model of Curtobacterium.
+Current and past reports may be viewed at https://pnnl-predictive-phenomics.github.io/csc009